aristanetworks/openconfigbeat/README.md

 ./openconfigbeat -e -d openconfigbeat.go
 ```

-To override any part of the configuration you can use `-E`, for example:
+To override an individual setting in the config file you can use `-E`, for example:
 ```
-./openconfigbeat -E openconfigbeat.addresses=device1,device2 -E output.elasticsearch.hosts=elasticsearch
+./openconfigbeat -E openconfigbeat.addresses=device1,device2
 ```

 To run as a container:

 ```
-docker run aristanetworks/openconfigbeat -E openconfigbeat.addresses=device -E output.elasticsearch.hosts=elasticsearch
+docker run aristanetworks/openconfigbeat -E openconfigbeat.addresses=device
 ```

 ### Package